 The KAB menu of programs is extensive and allows affiliates the opportunity to pick and choose as appropriate for their staffing and funding allocations.
-Although there are many programs available, their signature programs are:

-The Great American CleanupTM (GAC): 2021 marked the 23rd year anniversary of the nation's largest community improvement program, engaging millions of volunteers and participants every year to create positive change and lasting impact in local communities by creating cleaner parks, streetscapes, and public spaces through litter removal and elimination.
-KNCB affiliates 2021 GAC results are listed in Table 1-3.
+Although there are many programs available, their signature programs are: The Great American CleanupTM (GAC): 2022 marked the 24th year anniversary of the nation's largest community improvement program, engaging millions of volunteers and participants every year to create positive change and lasting impact in local communities by creating cleaner parks, streetscapes, and public spaces through litter removal and elimination.